funnyzak/docker-release/README.md

 ## Docker Images

-The images have been released to Docker Hub, and the domestic mirror address `registry.cn-beijing.aliyuncs.com` is provided.
+The images have been released to Docker Hub, and the domestic mirror address, `registry.cn-beijing.aliyuncs.com`, is provided.
 Meanwhile, they are also synchronized to the GHCR Container Registry (`ghcr.io`).

 The images are provided with the `latest` and `nightly` tags (if available).
-For other versions, please refer to the pages of Docker Hub or GHCR Container Registry.
+For other versions, please refer to the Docker Hub or GHCR Container Registry pages.

 Current images are as follows: